waguei-andrea/lendi-frontend-test/README.md

 ### Task 4: Show appointment details on top navigation when clicking on an appointment

+### Task 5: Modify the appointments API to sort by date in a descending order then by broker id in ascending order

 ### Optional task: complete unit test in ./app/src/components/AppointmentSelect/Broker